MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-D-Socioeconomic-Programs/part-22-Application-Labor-Laws-Government-Acquisitions/subpart-22.4-Labor-Standards-Contracts-Involving-Construction/section-22.404-6.md

 (d) The following applies when modifying a contract to exercise an option to extend the term of a contract:

-(1) A modified wage determination is effective if -
+(1) A modified wage determination is effective if—

 (i) The contracting agency receives a written action from the Department of Labor prior to exercise of the option, or within 45 days after submission of a wage determination request (22.404-3(c)), whichever is later; or